European emigration

-From 1815 to 1932, 65 million people left Europe, primarily to areas of European settlement in North and South America, with the largest numbers going to the United States, Canada, Cuba, Brazil, Argentina, and Uruguay, in addition to Australia, New Zealand, South Africa, and Siberia.
+From 1815 to 1933, 65 million people left Europe, primarily to the Americas, with the largest numbers going to the United States, Canada, Cuba, Brazil, Argentina, Chile and Uruguay, while others went to Australia, New Zealand, South Africa, and Siberia.
 These populations also multiplied rapidly in their new habitat; much more so than the populations of Africa and Asia.
 As a result, on the eve of World War I, 38% of the world's total population was of European ancestry.
-Most European emigrants to the Americas came from Italy, Germany, France, Ireland, United Kingdom, Spain, Portugal, Poland, Greece, Hungary, Netherlands, Austria, Norway, Sweden, Denmark, Armenia, Lithuania, Russia, and Ukraine.
+Most European emigrants to the Americas came from Italy, Germany, France, Ireland, United Kingdom, Portugal, Spain, Poland, Greece, Hungary, Netherlands, Austria, Norway, Sweden, Denmark, Armenia, Lithuania, Russia, and Ukraine.

 More contemporary, European emigration can also refer to emigration from one European country to another, especially in the context of the internal mobility in the European Union (intra-EU mobility) or mobility within the Eurasian Union.

 History

 8th - early 5th century BC: Greek settlement

 In Archaic Greece, trading and colonizing activities of the Greek tribes from the Black Sea, Southern Italy (the so-called "Magna Graecia") and Asia Minor propagated Greek culture, religion and language around the Mediterranean and Black Sea basins.
 Greek city-states were established in Southern Europe, northern Libya and the Black Sea coast, and the Greeks founded over 400 colonies in these areas.

 Alexander the Great's conquest of the Achaemenid Empire marked the beginning of the Hellenistic period, which was characterized by a new wave of Greek colonization in Asia and Africa; the Greek ruling classes established their presence in Egypt, southwest Asia, and Northwest India.

 Many Greeks migrated to the new Hellenistic cities founded in Alexander's wake, as geographically dispersed as Uzbekistan and Kuwait.